mighkel/installTAK-LXD/docs/01-LXD-SETUP.md

 # Create authorized_keys file
 nano ~/.ssh/authorized_keys

-# Paste the public key you copied from PuTTYgen
+# Paste the public key from PuTTYgen (right-click to paste in PuTTY)
-# (Right-click in PuTTY to paste)
 # Should be one long line starting with "ssh-rsa AAAA..."

 # Save and exit (Ctrl+X, Y, Enter)